Artbank + ACMI Commission

 A joint initiative of Artbank and the Australian Centre for the Moving Image

-We're excited to announce a new partnership with Artbank: the Artbank + ACMI Commission.
-This is the first commission of its kind in Australia and will support artists and filmmakers working at the nexus of film and art.
+The Artbank + ACMI Commission is the first commission of its kind in Australia and will support artists and filmmakers working at the nexus of film and art.

 Over three years, the Artbank + ACMI Commission will provide support for Australian artists and filmmakers to make a new, ambitious and experimental screen-based work, and to explore new forms and methodologies in their practice.
 Each year one artist or filmmaker will be awarded $70,000 and an ACMI X industry membership.